-As negotiations for the Administrative Order of Consent are ongoing between EPA and UNC/GE, UNC/GE has initiated a data gap field investigation study that will provide the data needed for the engineering remedial design.
-The majority of the field work was completed between October and December, 2013 and the Draft field studies report was submitted July 18, 2014.
-UNC/GE submitted the Draft Natural Analog Study Report as a supplement to the Pre-Design Studies Report on August 22, 2014.
+The Administrative Order of Consent (AOC) between EPA and UNC/GE is complete with an effective date of April 27, 2015.
+Prior to finalization of the AOC, UNC/GE had initiated a data gap field investigation study that provided data needed for the engineering remedial design.
 UNC/GE submitted the Pre-Design Studies Reports on October 31, 2014 and were accepted by EPA on January 20, 2015.